 I don't know about you, but I've been a little disappointed with the lack of fun and imaginative seasons greetings and Christmas cards out there.
 So being a writer and illustrator I'm in a perfect position to make my own!
 I wanted to come up with unique ideas that incorporated elements of my kids books … Continue reading Have you bought your Festive Season greeting cards yet?

 Life has a way of sneaking up on you.
 I'd always wanted my #writerslife to be full and overflowing with opportunities to meet new people, to visit new places, share my books and talk to kids and adults about what matters in life.
 And make money while doing it.
 So while I was busy over … Continue reading Schools, Prisons, Podcasts, Interviews, Guest judging, Guest Speaker and Wildflowers… It’s all part of a #writerslife

-I was invited to be part of a podcast for a good friend and we were talking about having the courage to follow your own path and how that relates to finding your creative mojo.
-I attempted (quite badly as I forgot the last point Doh!) to quote something I heard social analyst Daniel Pink … Continue reading Are you missing these 3 things in your job (and your life)?
+I was invited to be guest on a friend's podcast 'Reasons Not to Die' and we were talking about having the courage to follow your own path and how that relates to finding your creative mojo.
+I attempted (quite badly as I forgot the last point Doh!) to quote something I heard social analyst Daniel … Continue reading Are you missing these 3 things in your job (and your life)?

 Back in 2001, this used to be called 'Fuel Bar'.
 After only a year of messing around with abstract painting techniques, I held an exhibition there as part of the Art Rage Fringe Festival.
 The festival was asking for submissions from new and experimental artists and I thought 'stuff it' and sent them some photos … Continue reading Find Your Own Lane